Man United to play Austria’s LASK in Europa League last 16 | Malay Mail

-NYON, Feb 28 — Manchester United will meet Austrian club LASK in the last 16 of the Europa League, while Wolves were pitted against Olympiakos in today’s draw in Nyon.
+NYON, Feb 29 — Manchester United will meet Austrian club LASK in the last 16 of the Europa League, while Wolves were pitted against Olympiakos in Friday’s draw in Nyon.

 United, who lifted the trophy in 2017, are one of six former champions left in the competition.
 The first leg will be played in Linz on March 12 with the return a week later at Old Trafford.